siren-js/siren-js.github.io/index.md

 ---
 title: Siren.js
-project_title: Siren.js
-project_tagline: JavaScript libraries for Siren clients and servers
+description: JavaScript libraries for Siren clients and servers
 ---

 Siren.js provides tools for working with [Siren].
 Unsurprisingly, our target is